vbe0201/google-ctf-2020/hardware/avr/README.md

 Ultimately, this brings us to the password `"doNOTl4unch_missi1es!"` for user `"agent"`.
 Nice!

+> Random fun fact of the day: Rent a VPS in the same data center as the challenge server to lower network latency.
+Idiot-proof strategy for brute-force and timing attacks.

 Now we have access to the commands of this top secret hackerman machine.

 ```